Last updated on October 22, 2025

 Faceless Haven | Illustration by Titus Lunter

-I think there are two main reasons to play snow lands.
+I think there are two main reasons to play snow lands, for the strategic advantage or aesthetic.

 Strategically Speaking

-The first would be to take advantage of cards that use snow mana for certain effects.
+The first reason to play with snow lands is to take advantage of cards that use snow mana for certain effects.
 I have at least two decks that play with snow lands, even though they’re not snow-centered decks.

 Cards like Frost Bite and Boreal Outrider can be reason enough to turn all the lands in your deck into snow lands.
-Not to mention that Jorn, God of Winter can be a great excuse to build a snow-centered Commander deck.
+Not to mention that Jorn, God of Winter can be a great excuse to build around the best snow commander.

 There’s also the added bonus that there are certain cards that aren’t specifically snow-centered but still benefit from snow lands.
 Take a card like Extraplanar Lens; exiling a snow-covered land gives extra mana to snow lands and you’d be making sure you don’t give tons of mana to your opponents since not many players use snow lands.